wadmiraal/wadmiraal.net/jekyll-src/_drafts/content-type-strategies-part-3-handling-versioning.markdown

 - Drupal
 ---

-As [we saw before](), maintaining content types is an important aspect of any Drupal project.
-Now that [we know how to define them in code](), let's dive into one of the more serious parts: handling updates and versioning.
+As [we saw before](/lore/2015/04/08/content-type-strategies-part-1-planning/), maintaining content types is an important aspect of any Drupal project.
+Now that [we know how to define them in code](/lore/2015/05/01/content-type-strategies-part-2-in-code/), let's dive into one of the more serious parts: handling updates and versioning.

-I will be using the same example as in [part 2]().
+I will be using the same example as in [part 2](/lore/2015/05/01/content-type-strategies-part-2-in-code/).

 ## Scenarios and caveats

 There are multiple scenarios we can think of when it comes to changing content types.
 The easiest is adding a new field, while making sure all our content gets a default value assigned.
 Another is changing a multi-value field to a single-value field (or a no-limit field to a field with a limit).
-This one takes some planning, because: *what do we do with the data?* Do we delete the instances that are over our new limit?
+This one takes some planning, because: *what do we do with the data?* Do we delete the items that are over our new limit?
 Do we combine them?
 Do we want to keep a backup in the database, just in case?
-Another challenge is changing the field type completely.
-For example, we might want to change a previous *text* field to a *number* field.
-This requires updating all field instances as well.

 Updating all field instances is potentially a heavy task.
 If your site has a dozen nodes of this content type, you might get away with doing everything in one go.
 But if you have hundreds or thousands, we need to do this in a batch.
 Luckily, Drupal provides us with all the tools we need.